lefticus/emptycrate/_includes/training.md

  * The "Moving To C++" classes work well for those in a heavy C++ environment who need to get up to speed on existing code
  * It is assumed that all students can read basic C/C++/Java/C# style syntax with `{ }` scopes; `||`, `&&` logical operators and `++`, `--`, `+=` type operations

-For any students hoping to get a head start on the class it is recommended to read the easy to read and well written [Tour of C++](https://amzn.to/2YhLGdg) from Bjarne Stroustrup, the original creator of C++
+For any students hoping to get a head start on the class it is recommended to read Jason's C++ Best Practices book (available in [print](https://amzn.to/38bOiQ0) and [ebook](https://leanpub.com/cppbestpractices/) versions.

 ## Important Notes